COOL THINGS TO DO IN MARRAKESH

 __________________________________

-On my second visit over Christmas this year, the feeling was completely opposite.
+On my second visit over Christmas of 2018, the feeling was completely opposite.
 It felt like coming home to a familiar and trusting place.
 This time I was ecstatic to be back, wanting to explore what I’d been too scared on my first few nights in Marrakesh.
 And instead of traveling solo like I usually do, I had a travel buddy/love interest to dive into this crazy place with fresh eyes — also so much easier to explore with someone else along for encouragement and spontaneous bravery.

-People ask me all the time, “But is Morocco safe?”
-Yes.
-And YES.
-And fun.
 Do you have to be wary of hucksters and pickpockets?
 Probably good to just be aware, but also I’ve experienced nothing but the most sincere friendliness, from people in all walks of life.
 I’ve felt more unsafe and taken for a ruse in Rome and Paris — where on this last trip, I was hoodwinked by a confident scammer exactly two minutes after arriving at Gare du Nord.

 __________________________________